zibaeschion/bit2dec/README.md

 #### Step 2: Clone the repository

-- Open a new Project in your Code Editor
+- Open a new Project in your Code Editor:

   ![Image](https://github.com/user-attachments/assets/2ee0a637-2cfe-4637-a65e-9a134acbbf0b)

-- Copy the Repository link
+- Copy the Repository link:

   ![Image](https://github.com/user-attachments/assets/1caea11a-d49e-4115-9ac3-dc4a4d8bc169)

 #### Step 3: Run the Project locally